developermkarim/My-All-Readme-Docs-Files/PHP-LARAVEL/Laravel-README-By-Course.md

      }

      ```

-   - This allows you to specify middleware behavior for the entire controller while excluding specific methods.
+  **Note:** - This allows you to specify middleware behavior for the entire controller while excluding specific methods.

 #### **11. Resourceful Resource Controllers:**
    - Laravel provides resourceful controllers for common CRUD operations.
 These controllers include methods like `index`, `create`, `store`, `show`, `edit`, `update`, and `destroy`.